Kurento/kurento/source/user/troubleshooting.rst

 * Also check if other processes are running in the same machine and using the CPU.
 For example, if Coturn is running and using a lot of resources because too many users end up connecting via Relay (TURN).

 Of these, video transcoding is the main user of CPU cycles, because encoding video is a computationally expensive operation.
-As mentioned earlier, keep an eye on the *TRANSCODING* events sent from Kurento to your Application Server, or alternatively look for ``TRANSCODING is ACTIVE`` messages in the media server logs.
+As mentioned earlier, keep an eye on the *TRANSCODING* events sent from Kurento to your Application Server, or alternatively look for ``TRANSCODING ACTIVE`` messages in the media server logs.

-If you see that TRANSCODING is ACTIVE at some point, you may get a bit more information about why, by enabling this line:
+If you see that transcoding is active at some point, you may get a bit more information about why, by enabling this line:

 .. code-block:: bash